NLeSC/collab-demos/README.md

 This repository collects knowledge about the demos in the Collaboratorium.

+THIS IS THE STATIC FILE EDITED ON GITHUB

 The Collaboratorium PC has a Windows 10 installation with the **user account** ``C ollab``.
 For the corresponding **password**, refer to the [Office IT site](https://nlesc.sharepoint.com/it/SitePages/Collab.aspx) on sharepoint (requires login).

 - For physical access to the Collab, ask Maarten for his key.
 Or, check the key locker next to Karima for the shared key.